 Technical Committee 39 (abbreviated as TC39) is a group within ECMA international, whose main goal is to develop the language standard for ECMAScript (JavaScript) and other related standards.
-These related standards include: ECMA-402, the internalization API of ECMA-262, ECMA-404, the standard for JSON, ECMA-414, the ECMAScript specification suite standard.
-The members of the committee are representatives from various companies, academic institutions, and various other organizations from all across the world interested in developing the ECMAScript language.
-The members are usually people working wit JavaScript engines, tooling surrounding JavaScript, and other sections related to the JavaScript language.
+These related standards include: ECMA-402 the internalization API of ECMA-262 ECMA-404 the standard for JSON and ECMA-414 the ECMAScript specification suite standard.
+The members of the committee are representatives from companies, academic institutions, and various other organizations from all across the world interested in developing the ECMAScript language.
+The delegates are experts in JavaScript engines, tooling surrounding JavaScript, and other parts of the JavaScript ecosystem.